 Remote Air Traffic Control Tower RFI – Request for Information

 The FAA officially released the RFI for the Remote Tower Project in November 2017.
 The goal for this RFI is to attract and select a private sector company that have the technological capabilities to construct, test, and work with the FAA to certify the Remote Tower system at our Airport.
 Once the FAA has reviewed the RFI responses, they will then work to enter into an agreement with the most capable company to implement the system.
-The Submission deadline has been extended to Friday, February 10, 2017.
+The Submission deadline was February 10, 2017.
 Here is the link to the FAA RFI: faaco.faa.gov/index.cfm/announcement/view/26388

 In October 2015 the Northern Colorado Regional Airport was selected as the official test facility for new Virtual Air Traffic Control Tower technology, “Remote Tower”.
 This leading edge aviation technology will employ ground-based video and aircraft ground detection components to provide data monitored by air traffic controllers working in a central off-airport location.
 The high-tech array will provide an enhanced level of air safety at a cost dramatically lower than the expense required to construct and staff a traditional air traffic control tower.